Solaris 10 on the

 and a reboot.

-According to Capser Dik the sound driver in snv_37 should work out of
+According to Capser Dik the sound driver in snv_37 should work

 the box on an Acer Ferrari 4005 - but it doesn't on my Ferrari.